rknightuk/rknight.me/src/posts/blog/2024/2024-05-25-fix-double-volume-jump-on-8bitdo-keyboard-with-karabiner-elements.md

 This takes the current volume level and adds 6.25% to it.
 Why that number?
 Because there are 16 segments on the usual volume overlay and the standard is to increment just one of those segmenets so 100 / 16 = 6.25.

+> [!NOTE] Update 2024-06-25
+> Josh emailed to suggest changing the step from 6.25 to 2.
+This seems to have fixed the issues I was having so the script below has been updated.

 I then used the event viewer in Karabiner to identify the key code of the volume knob changes: `volume_increment` and `volume_decrement`.

 Finally, I wanted to limit this change to only volume changes coming from the 8BitDo keyboard.
 The event viewer also shows the vendor ID of the keyboard so I was able to use [device logic in KE](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/conditions/device/) to limit it.
 The final configuration looks like this: